Prepare your Hot tub for usage during Winter

 2. Keep the Water Clean

-Ensure that you are regularly clean and maintain the water and filters based on your usual schedule, as simple problems may become a big deal in subzero weather.
+Ensure you regularly clean and maintain the water and filters according to your usual schedule, as simple problems can become a big deal in sub-zero weather.
 If you know that your tub will be due for a scheduled water change around the wintertime, it is advisable to reschedule to earlier in the year.
-If you decide to change the water when the outside temperature is low, there's a risk of water freezing and damaging your spa.
+If you decide to change the water when the outside temperature is low, there's a risk that the water will freeze and damage your spa.

 Also, the risk of your pipes freezing outweighs all the benefits that changing the water has.
-However, if you still need to do so, change the water in small batches at a time, refilling and reheating the water in between these partial drains.
+However, if you still need to do so, change the water in small batches, refilling and reheating the water between partial drains.
 Although this won't get you the same results as draining completely and refilling, it will still get you by until winter is over.

 3. Monitor the Water Level